mishal1/basic-node-server/README.md

-#A Node Server
+#Basic Node Server

 [![Code Climate](https://codeclimate.com/github/nickbdyer/node-server/badges/gpa.svg)](https://codeclimate.com/github/nickbdyer/node-server)

 Week 7 Wednesday at Makers Academy

-###Notes
+##Context
 This project was another small setup to familiarise myself with Node.
 We used the Boris Bikes project as a basis to try to setup some testing.

-###Technologies

-Testing frameworks were the drive behind this repo, and they proved difficult to setup:
+Built while pair-programming with [Nick Dyer](https://github.com/nickbdyer).

+##Learning Objectives
+- TDD using Mocha, CasperJS and Chai

+##Technology Used
+- Javascript
+- Node
+- Express
 - Mocha
 - CasperJS
 - Chai

-###Lessons Learned

-- There is a huge amount of value in setting up Grunt as your automation framework.

-###Improvements

-Since this was a small test setup, no further work is desired.